TopQuadrant/shacl/README.md

 where `-shapesfile` is optional and falls back to using the data graph as shapes graph.

-Currently only Turtle (.ttl) files and SHACL Compact Syntax (.shaclc) files are supported.
+Currently only Turtle (.ttl) files are supported.

 The tools print the validation report or the inferences graph to the output screen.